Dr. Euphemia Lofton Haynes was the first African American woman to earn a Ph.D. in Mathematics.

 Happy Ancestor Searching, Finding and Documenting

 on this first day of 2011 and for all the days to come.
+I have plan to buy myself a vacuum sealer to seal my meals this year, I have found many food vacuum sealer reviews from Vacuumsealerresearch.

 We exist to support your plans and expectations.